yalue/cuda_scheduling_examiner_mirror/README.md

   "pin_cpus": <Boolean.
 Optional, defaults to false.
 If true, attempt to pin
     benchmarks to CPU cores, evenly distributed across cores.
-If true, individual benchmark cpu_core settings are ignored.>, "sync_every_iteration": <Boolean.
+If true, individual benchmark cpu_core settings are ignored.>, "do_warmup": <Boolean.
+Optional, defaults to false.
+If true, runs each benchmark for a small, arbitrary, number of iterations after initializing but before starting to take measurements.>, "sync_every_iteration": <Boolean.
 Optional, defaults to false.
 If true, iterations of each benchmark start when all benchmarks have completed their previous iteration.
 By default, each benchmark only waits for its own